 Each person 18 years or older said to have received a diagnosis of diabetes was asked to complete a special self-administered questionnaire.
-The documentation for this questionnaire appears in the Diabetes Care Survey (DCS) section of the full year Consolidated file documentation.
+The documentation for this questionnaire appears in the Diabetes Care Survey (DCS) section of the documentation.

 Joint Pain